danielmendie/Mendi.Blazor.DynamicNavigation/README.md

 **NavigatorClickEvent** - This attribute requires one parameter; gotoComponent(string: the name of the next routable component to navigate to).
 This attribute should be applied to EventCallback properties.

-And here's what the `Calculator.razor.cs` file would like
+And here's what the `Calculator.razor.cs` file would look like
 ``` csharp
 using Mendi.Blazor.DynamicNavigation.Common;
 using Microsoft.AspNetCore.Components;